lyraddigital/vscode-css-grid-course-snippets/README.md

 ## YouTube Clone Code Snippets

-Below is the list of all the snippets in this extension.
-Each prefix starts with `ld-gc-app-ytc`, which indicates it's part of the YouTube clone application example.
+Below is the list of all the snippets in this extension that relates to the YouTube clone application.
+Each prefix starts with `ld-gc-app-ytc`.

 | Prefix | Video | Description |
 |-------------- | ----------- |------------- |